Menu

 The rollercoaster that has arisen by the Boating Lake on the Old Town seafront does not have planning permission, or an application, and wasn’t even notified to Hastings Borough Council (HBC) or the Foreshore Trust (FT).
 Do Permitted Development Rights (PDR) apply?
 What about the issues of the perimeter fence and the footpath, so controversial a few years ago?
 Will the Council or the FT take action?
 Bernard McGinley looks at another fine mess, and also took the photos.

-Posted 10:36 Wednesday, May 5, 2021 In: Home Ground Tags: 01009 Bernard McGinley boating lake Flamingo Foreshore Trust FT HBC planning
+Posted 10:36 In: Home Ground Tags: 01009 Bernard McGinley boating lake Flamingo Foreshore Trust FT HBC planning

 Patmore puts Tory case against Labour’s handling of HBC